ReaLNeroM/Connect-Four-AI/README.md

 - pthread

 # How to run?
-make all
+- make all
-run ConnectFour
+- run ConnectFour

-# Command-line Arguments?
-Currently unimplemented